 This state page integrates student data, economic contributions, state policies, effective practices, and other resources to learn about and better support the state’s undocumented, other immigrant, and international students in higher education.

-We classify Massachusetts as a Limited to DACA state in terms of inclusive in-state tuition and state financial aid policies for undocumented students.
+We classify Massachusetts as a Comprehensive Access state in terms of inclusive in-state tuition and state financial aid policies for undocumented students.
 The Portal tracks state policies for undocumented students on in-state tuition, state financial aid, professional and occupational licensure, and driver licenses.

 Note: First-generation immigrants were born abroad and immigrated to the U.S. Second-generation immigrants are U.S.-born individuals with at least one immigrant parent.
 First-generation immigrants include undocumented immigrants.
 First-generation immigrants do not include international students on a visa.